Thank you for making our 16th Annual Hike for Hospice Palliative Care a Success!

-Join us again, and thousands of Canadians from across the country, as we kick-off National Hospice Palliative Care Week to raise awareness and funds to support the essential work we do in hospice palliative care in our community.
+Thanks for joining us on Sunday May 6th, 2018 as we kicked-off National Hospice Palliative Care Week to raise awareness and funds.
+With your help, we were able to raise over $18,300 in support of the essential work we do in hospice palliative care in our community.

 With Toronto’s rapidly aging population, and adults and children living longer with serious illness, the need for compassionate, hospice palliative care and support to improve people’s quality of life, and their caregivers and loved ones, is greater than ever before.